yleeyilin/torusknot/README.md

 Built using Vanilla.js, Three.js and Vite
 Project includes basic use of Three.js and gsap's animation functions
 ### Feature 1:
-Colour changing based on mouse click
+Colour changing based on mouse click.
-### Rotation:
+### Feature 2:
-Placed animation in a gsap timeline
+Automatic Rotation.
+Users are able to shift the lighting and orientation of object at the scene.

+### To test out the website:
+1. Clone a copy of the code base
+2. Run ```npm run dev```